istio/istio.io/content/docs/examples/tutorial/single/index.md

     added 24 packages in 2.094s
     {{< /text >}}

 1. Run the service, passing `9080` as a parameter.
-The application will listen on port 9080.
+The application then listens on port 9080.

     {{< text bash >}}
     $ npm start 9080